Almeida100/Road-Slope-Calculator/README.md

 For this purpose, the user can use the "Warp (Reproject)" tool from the RASTER -> PROJECTIONS menu, using the following options:
 - Resampling method: Cubic Spline (my suggestion);
 - NODATA value: -9999 (my suggestion);
 - Output file resolution: this is the key factor!
-Write here the new pixel size in map units;
+Write here the new pixel size in map units; for most cases, a pixel size of 10 meters should be reasonable;
 - Output data type: at least "Float32" (my suggestion).

 Please start RSC plugin at Processing Toolbox: